nikks95/design-patterns-java/README.md

 - **Concrete Strategies**: Classes that implement the Strategy interface.
 They provide specific implementations of the algorithm.

+## Observer Pattern in java

+### Overview

+The Observer Pattern is a behavioral design pattern where an object, known as the subject, maintains a list of its dependents, known as observers, that are notified of any changes in the subject's state.

+#### Components

+- **Subject**: The class that maintains a list of observers and notifies them of state changes.
+- **Observer**: The interface or abstract class that defines the method(s) to be called when the subject's state changes.
+- **ConcreteSubject**: The class that extends or implements the Subject, and its state changes trigger notifications to observers.
+- **ConcreteObserver**: The class that implements the Observer interface and is notified when the subject's state changes.

 ## Usage

 1. Clone the repository: